 Molly Murphy (2013) – Recently graduated with a degree in Marketing from Southern Connecticut State University, where she was the Vice President of SUMA.
 After graduation she accepted a position working in the Office of Graduate Admissions at Southern Connecticut State University and worked as a Graduate Admissions Counselor at the University of Bridgeport for students applying to the chiropractic and naturopathic medicine doctorate programs.
 She recently accepted a position as a Graduate Admissions Advisor at Boston University and is enrolled in a Masters program in Educational Leadership and Policy Studies at Boston University.

 Brian Luis (2014) – Graduated from Boston University, where he majored in Mechanical Engineering with a specialization in robotics and went on to obtain his Master’s degree in Mechanical Engineering.
 He completed an internship at Sikorsky Aircraft in Stratford, CT.
 At the end of his internship, Sikorsky sponsored a design competition among the interns and Brian, along with four other interns, placed first among 10 teams.
 Their prize for winning was a helicopter lesson and Brian was able to fly in a helicopter with an instructor!
-He recently accepted a job offer at Boston Scientific in Massachusetts.
+He recently accepted a job offer at Boston Scientific in Massachusetts as a Research and Development Engineer, where he is working on developing new products in the area of health care.

 Meaghan Spagnolo (2015) – Recently graduated from Southern Connecticut State University where she was a member of the women’s Swimming and Diving Team.
 She obtained her degree in Athletic Training, Meaghan is currently attending the University of New Mexico as a Graduate Assistant Athletic Trainer for the Swimming and Diving and Football teams.